razeayres/viewspecpy/README.md

 ###### Contact: rodrigo.qmiranda@gmail.com

 ### About
-ViewSpecPy fits multiple indices using .dat reflectance files exported from the software ViewSpec Pro™.
-The scripts were developed for the interpreter Python 2.7.15.
+ViewSpecPy calculates multiple indices using .dat reflectance files exported from the software ViewSpec Pro™.
+The scripts were developed for the interpreter Python 3.6.9.

 ### Package usage
 ```r